edurko/Duco_TechTask/README.md

 # Test for Google Homepage component

 ## About
-This is a test automation framework with a list of the tests for [Real World example apps](https://github.com/gothinkster/realworld).
+This is a test automation framework includes ui Tests for Google Homepage -> www.google.com

 ## Requirements
 | Plugin | README |